 Example on properties

-We want to see all the variants of the looking direction when we put the caret to the looking cell.
+We want to see all the variants of the looking direction when we place the caret to the looking cell.
 So we attach the following menu to this label cell:

 And get the result: